Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 - title:  cannot be an empty string or longer than 50 characters.
 - content: cannot be an empty string or longer than 200 characters.
+- public_permission: a numerical value between 1 and 3 that represent a permission level for the category.
+- authenticated_permission: a numerical value between 1 and 3 that represent a permission level for the category.
-- read_permission: value must be a numeric value between 1 and 4.
+- team_permission: a numerical value between 1 and 3 that represent a permission level for the category.
-- edit_permission: value must be a numeric value between 1 and 4.
+- author_permission: a numerical value between 1 and 3 that represent a permission level for the category.

 If one of the submitted fields does not meet these specifications the server will not update the post and will return a 400 badrequest status specifying the error.